oracle-livelabs/adb/shared/adb-develop-rag-apps/integrate-genai/integrate-genai.md

 ## Introduction

 LLMs can produce incredibly creative responses to prompts, generate SQL from natural language, and so much more.
 In order to be most effective, you want to leverage LLMs with your organization's private data.
-The first step is to integrate your models with Autonomous Database.
+The first step is to integrate your models with Autonomous AI Database.

-You can use different LLMs with Autonomous Database.
+You can use different LLMs with Autonomous AI Database.
 This lets you pick the best model for your use case.
 Select AI profiles encapsulate the connections to each model; you specify which profile to use when generating results.
 In this lab, you will enable the user **`MOVIESTREAM`** to connect to models from Oracle OCI GenAI, Azure OpenAI and Google Gemini.

 Estimated Time: 10 minutes.

 ### Objectives

 In this lab, you will:
-* Connect Autonomous Database to an AI provider
+* Connect Autonomous AI Database to an AI provider
 * Test the AI profile

 ### Prerequisites

-* This lab requires the completion of the previous labs that deployed your Autonomous Database.
+* This lab requires the completion of the previous labs that deployed your Autonomous AI Database.

 ## Task 1: Log into the SQL Worksheet

->**Note:** the **MOVIESTREAM** user and its tables were created as part of the setup.
-You can find the Moviestream password by navigating to **Developer Services** from the Navigation menu.
+>**Note:** The **`MOVIESTREAM`** user and its tables were created as part of the setup.
+You can find the **`MOVIESTREAM`** user password by navigating to **Developer Services** from the Navigation menu.
 Next, click **Resource Manager** > **Stacks** > Select the stack that was created for you, **Deploy-ChatDB-Autonomous-Database...** > Select the job that was created for you, **ormjob2025...** > Click **Outputs** in the **Resources** section.

 ![Moviestream password](./images/output.png "")